thomasmeessen/INFO-H502/README.md

 Dependencies: Opengl, Glew, glfw3, glm, assimp.
 External project used: stbImage.

-The code is provided with a CMake build system
+The code is provided with the CMake build system

 ### Milestone reached